I’ve been overweight for as long as I can remember. I’d come to accept that being overweight was just my lot in life.

 By March of 2018, I’d lost 85 pounds, my energy was through the roof, and my hair stopped shedding like crazy.

 Family and friends have asked me what my secret is, and I’m all too happy to share it.
 I spend my days now making things like lentil stews for my friends in the hope that my story will help them change their lives.
 Just a year ago I never would have seen myself where I am now.
 My goals seem more easily attainable these days: I’m training for my first 5k in October and I’m eyeing a full marathon next year.
-This lifestyle gave me life and it’s now my mission to share it with everyone who crosses my paths.
+This lifestyle gave me life and it’s now my mission to share it with everyone who crosses my path.